Kanubis Clothing Event Featuring Davao Local Bands

 We Killed Samantha

 I was already intoxicated when they started performing on stage.
 The only thing I remember was hearing them play “Omerta” and how excited I was when I heard them play.
 I feel lucky because the first time I heard Omerta live was played by Lamb of God itself two years ago when they visited the Philippines for the third time.
-They did “Redneck” and though something was a bit missing, perhaps the very low tune guitars made it difficult to achieve full clarity of sound, the vocalist’s presence was undeniably powerful.
+They did “Redneck” and although something was a bit missing, perhaps the very low tune guitars made it difficult to achieve full clarity of sound, the vocalist’s presence was undeniably powerful.

 We Killed Samantha definitely killed it.